simplicitesoftware/documentation/README.md

 ### Admonitions

-In addition to the basic Markdown syntax, we have a special admonitions syntax by wrapping text with a set of 3 colons, followed by a label denoting its type.
+In addition to the basic Markdown syntax, use special admonitions syntax by wrapping text with a set of 3 colons, followed by a label denoting its type.

 See [Admonitions how-to](https://docusaurus.io/docs/markdown-features/admonitions)